Nikoleta-v3/getting-started-with-open-source/index.markdown

 **How about you give it a try?** Add your name and GitHub handler to the list of [attendees](https://github.com/Nikoleta-v3/getting-started-with-open-source/tree/gh-pages/_data/attendees) and open a pull request.
-Once your pull request has been accepted refresh this page to see your name!
+Once your pull request has been accepted, refresh this page to see your name!

 # Attendees